package goal creates an artifact that can be deployed or distributed.

 The PEX metadata will include:

-- The entry point specified by the
+- The entry point or console script specified by the

 - The intersection of all interpreter constraints applicable to the code in the Pex.
 See Interpreter compatibility.

 You can also tweak many options, such as the